kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 3. A follows B --> insert a record
 4. A un-follow B --> delete a record

+## SQL vs NoSQL
+1. Most scenario it's ok to use either SQL or NoSQL
+2.

 ## Summary
 ### for User System